simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-div.md

 To prove: Surprised by Hope offers its own type of useful perspective for the purpose To prove: Thinking FaS offers its own type of useful perspective for the purpose

+So, back to our first topic: diversity.

+Diversity has 2 cons and 2 pros to it:

+2 pros:
+Diversity can help us avoid tunnel vision, and give us lots of new perspective for solving problems.
+This improved level or perspective, and widening of vocabulary, can allow us to do more, as long as we have the capacity for teamwork.
+Diversity can prevent us from neglecting each other, and disrespecting each other.
+Embracing diversity helps to prevent us from harming or hindering each other uninentionally.
+Thus, diversity is an important ingredient for respect;

+2 cons:
+When we enforce and chase diversity, it becomes a competition for changing things that don't need changed, and we lose sight of our original goals.
+We arbitrarily hire people from different races and cultures without actually measuring their usefuleness as employees;
+Diversity can create too many opinions when we really just need to agree on a plan and be decisive; waiting on compromises and hoping for agreements that will never happen can lead to insufficient leadership and make the system collapse;